pantos-io/research-ethrelay/README.md

 ### Export contract
 To generate the Go contract files and export them to the [go-testimonium](https://github.com/pantos-io/go-testimonium) project run `./export.sh`

+For the export script to work correctly, you should set the `GOTESTIMONIUM` environment variable to the project root of go-testimonium on your machine, e.g., `export GOTESTIMONIUM=~/code/.../go-testimonium/`.
+By default, it exports to `${GOPATH}/src/github.com/pantos-io/go-testimonium`.

 ## How it works
 Users can query the Testimonium contract living on the verifying blockchain by sending requests like "Is transaction _tx_ in block _b_ part of the target blockchain?"